 For more information about photometry in astronomy, check the photometric system article on Wikipedia.

 The surface brightess reported below is an indication of the brightness per unit of angular area of NGC 6532.

 Apparent size of NGC 6532The following table reports NGC 6532 apparent angular size.
 The green area displayed on top of the DSS2 image of NGC 6532 is a visual representation of it.

 The image below is a photograph of NGC 6532 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-NGC 6532 - Spiral Galaxy is classified as Spiral (SAc) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of NGC 6532 - Spiral Galaxy in the Hubble de Vaucouleurs sequence.
+NGC 6532 - Spiral Galaxy in Draco is classified as Spiral (SAc) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of NGC 6532 - Spiral Galaxy in Draco in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of NGC 6532

 Celestial coordinates for the J2000 equinox of NGC 6532 are provided in the following table: